-A: Plan your travel to be ready to start the workshop promptly at 8:00 a.m. on Sunday, January 12.
-We strongly encourage participants traveling long distances to arrive the morning of Saturday, January 11.
+A: Participants should plan to arrive by 5:00 PM (17:00) on May 25.
+We strongly encourage participants with evening flight arrivals to arrive the evening of Sunday, May 24 instead of Monday, May 25.
 Days will be full of activities and participants are expected to attend the entire workshop or else forfeit their participation.

-The workshop will conclude the evening of Saturday, January 18, and you should plan to depart the morning of Sunday, January 19.
+The workshop will conclude with a banquet dinner the evening of Monday, June 1, and you should plan to depart the morning of Tuesday, June 2.

 Q: Where will participants stay during the workshop?

-A: (Hotel TBD).
+A: Except for local residents of Victoria, participants will stay at the Inn at Laurel Point in Victoria.
 Each hotel room will be shared by two participants of the same gender identity.
 Hotel expenses for some participants will be covered in advance by TECI – please see the details of your acceptance letter.

-Q: If I live in (TBD) should I stay at the hotel or commute from home?
+Q: If I live in Victoria should I stay at the hotel or commute from home?

 Q: Can I stay at a different location from the hotel?